rafay99-epic/Astro-Portfolio-Blog/src/content/ms_notes/07-evaluating-the-strengths-and-weaknesses-of-a-research-paper.md

 1\. **Data Collection:**

-\* Acquired lists of disinformation domains from the Global Disinformation Index (GDI) and NewsGuard (organizations that rate websites for journalistic standards).
+- Acquired lists of disinformation domains from the Global Disinformation Index (GDI) and NewsGuard (organizations that rate websites for journalistic standards).

-_Scraped content, meta tags, and hyperlinks from these domains and a comparison set of "info" domains (popular websites from the Alexa top 10,000_ not\* in the disinfo lists).
+_Scraped content, meta tags, and hyperlinks from these domains and a comparison set of "info" domains (popular websites from the Alexa top 10,000_ not- in the disinfo lists).

 2\. **Feature Extraction:**

-\* **Hyperlink Features:** Calculated the ratio of incoming links from disinfo domains, outgoing links to disinfo domains, etc., for each domain.
+- **Hyperlink Features:** Calculated the ratio of incoming links from disinfo domains, outgoing links to disinfo domains, etc., for each domain.

-\* **Meta Tag Features:** Extracted text from meta tags (keywords, description, etc.), pre-processed it (removed capitalization, punctuation, stop words, etc.), and weighted words using inverse document frequency (TF-IDF).
+- **Meta Tag Features:** Extracted text from meta tags (keywords, description, etc.), pre-processed it (removed capitalization, punctuation, stop words, etc.), and weighted words using inverse document frequency (TF-IDF).

-\* **Content Features:** Extracted visible text from web pages, pre-processed it similarly to meta tags, and weighted words using TF-IDF.
+- **Content Features:** Extracted visible text from web pages, pre-processed it similarly to meta tags, and weighted words using TF-IDF.

 3\. **Classification:**

-\* Used a linear Support Vector Machine (SVM) to classify domains as either "disinfo" or "info."
+- Used a linear Support Vector Machine (SVM) to classify domains as either "disinfo" or "info."

-\* Trained separate SVMs for each feature type (hyperlinks, meta tags, content) and a combined SVM using all features.
+- Trained separate SVMs for each feature type (hyperlinks, meta tags, content) and a combined SVM using all features.

-\* Used cross-validation to optimize SVM parameters.
+- Used cross-validation to optimize SVM parameters.

 4\. **Telegram Analysis:**

-\* Scraped channels on Telegram that share disinformation.
+- Scraped channels on Telegram that share disinformation.

-\* Built a graph of Telegram channels connected by message forwarding.
+- Built a graph of Telegram channels connected by message forwarding.

-\* Used community detection algorithms to identify clusters of related channels.
+- Used community detection algorithms to identify clusters of related channels.

 5\. **Twitter Analysis:**

-\* Identified Twitter users sharing disinfo domains.
+- Identified Twitter users sharing disinfo domains.

-\* Built a graph of disinfo domains connected by shared Twitter users.
+- Built a graph of disinfo domains connected by shared Twitter users.

-\* Identified prominent URLs shared by disinfo spreaders.
+- Identified prominent URLs shared by disinfo spreaders.

 **Results (Key Performance Metrics):**

-\* The SVM classifier achieved high accuracy in distinguishing disinfo domains from info domains.
+- The SVM classifier achieved high accuracy in distinguishing disinfo domains from info domains.

-\* The combined classifier (using meta tags, content, and hyperlinks) performed best (F1 score of 94.1%).
+- The combined classifier (using meta tags, content, and hyperlinks) performed best (F1 score of 94.1%).

 **Insights & Observations:**

-\* Disinfo domains tend to link heavily to other disinfo domains but are less frequently linked to by reputable information sources.
+- Disinfo domains tend to link heavily to other disinfo domains but are less frequently linked to by reputable information sources.

-\* The content and meta tags of disinfo domains contain specific words and phrases that are predictive of their classification.
+- The content and meta tags of disinfo domains contain specific words and phrases that are predictive of their classification.

-\* The hyperlinking structure reveals coordinated networks of disinformation efforts (e.g., clusters of fake local news sites).
+- The hyperlinking structure reveals coordinated networks of disinformation efforts (e.g., clusters of fake local news sites).

-\* The analysis extended to Telegram and Twitter to identify prolific disinformation spreaders and uncover connections between different disinformation communities.
+- The analysis extended to Telegram and Twitter to identify prolific disinformation spreaders and uncover connections between different disinformation communities.

 **Potential Actions/Implications:**

-\* Search engines and social media platforms could use domain-level classification to demote or de-monetize disinformation sources.
+- Search engines and social media platforms could use domain-level classification to demote or de-monetize disinformation sources.

-\* Recommendation algorithms could avoid promoting content from identified disinfo domains.
+- Recommendation algorithms could avoid promoting content from identified disinfo domains.

 **Related work:**